isaacs/node-lru-cache/README.md

 greater that this amount will be a no-op.
 The item will not be cached, and no other items will be evicted.

 Optional, must be a positive integer if provided.

-Required if other size tracking features are used.
+Sets `maxItemSize` to the same value, unless a different value is provided for `maxItemSize`.

 At least one of `max`, `maxSize`, or `TTL` is required.
 This must be a positive integer if set.